-Article 3.13 - System-Wide Communication System
+Article 3.15 - System-Wide Communication System

-This system-wide communication system is used to notify parents in a timely manner of any change to the normal school day (early dismissal, closure, etc.) and other important announcements of the school and/or school system.
+A system-wide communication system is used to notify parents in a timely manner of any change to the normal school day (early dismissal, closure, etc.) and other important announcements of the school and/or school system.
 Correct and valid telephone numbers or emails are critical for this system to work effectively.
-Notifications issued will be received, accurately, and promptly, if the parent/guardian/legal custodian ensures that the student contact information on file at school is current.
+The notifications that are issued will be received, accurately, and promptly, if the parent/guardian/legal custodian ensures that the student contact information on file at school is current.
 Please notify the school if there are changes in regard to appropriate contact information.

-Article 3.14 - Safety (Board Policy 3.201) and Safety Plan - System Level and School Level
+Article 3.16 - Safety (Board Policy 3.201) and Safety Plan - System Level and School Level